foundry-rs/book/src/reference/config.md

 # to the bytecode.
 # The metadata hash can be removed from the bytecode by setting "none"
 bytecode_hash = "ipfs"
+# If enabled, the Solidity compiler is instructed to generate bytecode
+# only for the required contracts.
+This can reduce compile time
+# for `forge test`, but is experimental.
+sparse_mode = false
 ```

 ### Configuration keys